Home Bingo Guides Bingo Bonuses & Promotions Explained

 Cashback and money-back style promos

 Some sites offer a percentage of recent losses back as credit.
-This might be:
+This might be ongoing weekly cashback on qualifying rooms or short campaigns that refund a slice of net losses for a period.

 Cashback is usually paid as bingo bonus funds rather than cash.
 It can soften a rough patch slightly, but it is still subject to terms and should not be treated as a safety net.